MicrosoftLearning/mslearn-azure-ml/Instructions/08-Script-command-job.md

 ---
 lab:
-    title: 'Run a training script as a command job in Azure Machine Learning'
+  title: Run a training script as a command job in Azure Machine Learning
+  description: A notebook is ideal for experimentation and development.
+Once you've
+    developed a machine learning model and it's ready for production, you'll want to train it with a script.
+You can run a script as a command job.
+  duration: 10 minutes
+  level: 400
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure Machine Learning
 ---

 # Run a training script as a command job in Azure Machine Learning